dam90/astrometry/index/README.md

   `docker cp /directory/with/index/files/. helper:/data`

-4. Remove our helper container:
+4. Remove our helper container, leaving a docker volume with your index files inside:

   `docker rm index_helper`